Quick Answer

 - Underwriting fees cover stabilization losses on top of distribution risk.
 That is why the fee is structured to compensate capital commitment, not selling effort.

-Free Retention and Designations Revisited
+How Do Free Retention and Designations Route the Selling Concession?

 Free retention and designations are the two mechanisms that drive who collects the selling concession on each share.